liferay-search/liferay-docs/en/developer/appdev/articles/03-service-builder/01-service-builder-intro.markdown

 -   Flexibility and support for adding custom SQL queries and dynamic queries

 | **Note:** You don't have to use Service Builder for your back-end services on
-| @product.
+| @sharepoint.
 It's entirely possible to use your persistence framework of choice,
 | such as JPA or Hibernate.
 Note that "under the hood," Service Builder uses
 | Hibernate.